Pratapgarh Kingdom: Independence from Tripura

-War against Bengal
+War against Sultanate of Bengal

 After ascending the throne, Bazid repulsed an invasion by the powerful neighbouring kingdom of the Kachari of Maibong.
 In light of this achievement, he took the new title of Sultan, placing himself on the same level as the Sultan of Bengal.
 His capital became associated with outposts and forts and developed into an important trade centre, with the floral stonework produced in the region being considered noteworthy.

 It was during this zenith of Bazid's power that Gouhar Khan, the Bengali governor of Sylhet, died.
 Khan's assistants, Subid Ram and Ramdas, took advantage of his death and embezzled a large amount of money from the state government.
 Then, fearing the wrath of the Sultan of Bengal, Alauddin Husain Shah, they fled to Pratapgarh.
 Bazid gave his protection to the two fugitives and, seeing the disunity in Sylhet, also seized control of the district and added it to his own domain.

 Hussain Shah, wishing to avoid war, sent one of his nobles, a recently converted Muslim from Sylhet named Surwar Khan, to negotiate with the Sultan of Pratapgarh.
-Surwar Khan was unsuccessful in this and was forced to face Bazid and his allies, the Zamindars of Kanihati and Ita, in battle.
-Though the rebels reportedly fought well, with Bazid's son Marhamat Khan in particular fighting with distinction, eventually Bazid and the two Zamindars were captured.
+Surwar Khan was unsuccessful in this and was forced to face Bazid in battle, with the latter's forces being bolstered by his allies Shri Shikdar and Islam Roy (the zamindars of Ita and Kanihati respectively), as well as the zamindar of Jangalbari.
+Though the rebels reportedly fought well, with Bazid's son Marhamat Khan in particular fighting with distinction, they were eventually defeated.